Hart-AspNetCoreMVC/UrlsAndRoutes/README.md

 Exlplores the creation of complex routing patterns as well as dynamic url generation in Views for links and references to other parts of the progam.

-For conventional mapping -- check out the startup file with comments on what route a URL would map to.
+For conventional routing -- check out the startup file with comments on each  route that describe what the expectations are.

+For examples of using tag Helpers in views that generate outgoing URLs -- see the comments on the Views.